 - Requesting or accepting an offer of funds for private education loans from a lender, in exchange for our promise to provide the lender with placement on a preferred lender list, or a certain number of volume of private education loans.

-Dordt College is committed to providing the information and resources necessary to help every student achieve educational success.
+Dordt University is committed to providing the information and resources necessary to help every student achieve educational success.
 To accomplish this goal the financial aid staff will consider each student’s individual needs.